Zahra-Homa/Eniac-Expansion-Project-Data-Analysis-with-Python-/Eniac_market_expansion/README.md

 This project analyzes **Magist’s e-commerce data** to help **Eniac**, a European online marketplace for Apple-compatible accessories, evaluate the opportunity of expanding into the **Brazilian market**.

-Originally completed during a Data Analytics Bootcamp (using MySQL), this version re-implements the project in **Python** to perform the same analysis and generate clear data-driven insights.
+Originally completed during a Data Analytics Bootcamp (using MySQL and Tableau), this version re-implements the project in **Python** to perform the same analysis and generate clear data-driven insights.

 ---